avolkov1/multinode_containers/README.md

 The `HostKey` paths need to correspond to your home directory.
-The port needs to be set to match `~/.ssh/config` (more on port settings below), `PermitRootLogin` should be set to yes, and `StrictModes` set to no.
+The port needs to be set to match `~/.ssh/config` (more on port settings below), `PermitRootLogin` should be set to yes, `StrictModes` set to no, and `UsePAM` set to no.

 ``` bash
 # CHANGE THIS IN sshd_config from avolkov to your username